 - 5.75″ wide

 Winner of the size category: For this category, Blendtec wins hands down.
 With all of their blenders, even the entry level models, you get a 90 oz.
 WildSide container that is compact enough to store away when you don’t want it out.
 If you want to get a Vitamix that is comparable in height, you will spend $529 or more but still have a lot less capacity in the jar than the Blendtec.

 Power and Speed

 This is where it gets really interesting with Vitamix vs Blendtec is their speed and power.
-Both of them are exceptionally powerful machines and will be able to handle any food item you throw at them.
+Both of them are exceptionally powerful machines and will be able to handle almost any food item you throw at them.
 However, one does appear to have a little more power than the other.
 Let’s break it down:

 - Ranges between 2-2.2 peak horsepower depending on the model.